Tao Writer (April 17, 1948 -)

 It was the music that drew me into the park this afternoon.
 I was heading home.
 The park was out of my way, but the music.
-I knew the tune seemingly by heart or at least memory.
+I knew the tune seemingly by heart and memory.
 I could not remember who made it famous, but it was played on a sax just as I am hearing it now.
 The man playing the sax has a bodily rhythm incorporating every note of the song.
 I reach into my pocket, pull out a dollar coin, and toss it into his instrument case.
 He looks up at me from the depths of his playing and smiles.
-I head out of the park and home.
+I head out of the park.
 Sometimes I take the long way home and it brings back a memory of another time, another moment of this life, all present in this moment, right now.

-Although Paul Desmond and Dave Brubeck made it famous, I like the cut by Charlie Parker.
-Listen to Parker playing "Take Five" here.
+Note: Although Paul Desmond and Dave Brubeck made it famous, I like the cut by Charlie Parker.
+Listen to Parker playing “Take Five” here.